 We expect supervised pre-training to semantically pre-cluster points in the t-SNE space, as they have already learned coarse semantic information, whereas SegContrast was only exposed to geometric information.

-We observed that SegContrast is confused between classes of similar geometry or with similar neighbors, such as Traffic Sign and Pole.
-Inversely, supervised pre-training can manage to disambiguate classes based on their semantic such as Car, Building, and Fence.
+We observed that SegContrast is confused between classes of similar geometry or with similar neighbors, such as Traffic-sign and Pole.
+Inversely, supervised pre-training can help disambiguate classes based on their semantics, such as car, building, and fence.
 Nonetheless, the impact of the supervised pre-training label set can be observed as there is confusion between Rider and Pedestrian, which belong to the same coarse label.

-Classes that are very distinctive both geometrically and semantically, such as ground, are well recognized by all types of pre-training.
+Classes that are very distinctive geometrically and semantically, such as ground, are well recognized by all types of pre-training.

-Qualitatively, we see that classes seem to be more understood by semantic pre-training, proving its usefulness.
+Qualitatively, we see that classes seem more understood by semantic pre-training, proving its usefulness.